-A vapour control layer is required on the warm side of the insulation (in both walls and roofs) to eliminate the risk of interstitial condensation, unless an assessment to BS 5250:2002 indicates that it is not necessary for a particular construction.
+A vapour control layer is required on the warm side of the insulation (in both walls and roofs) to eliminate the risk of interstitial condensation, unless an assessment to BS 5250:2021[2] indicates that it is not necessary for a particular construction.

-When building elements do not follow the principles of BS 5250:2002, a robust hygrothermal assessment to either I.S.
-EN 15026:2007 Hygrothermal performance building components and building elements -Assessment of moisture transfer by numerical simulation or I.S.
-EN ISO 13788:2001 of performance Hygrothermal building components and building elements - Internal surface temperature to avoid critical surface humidity and interstitial condensation Calculation methods must be considered.
+When building elements do not follow the principles of BS $5250:2021^{[2]}$ , a robust hygrothermal assessment to either I.S.
+EN 15026:2007 Hygrothermal performance of building components and building elements -Assessment of moisture transfer by numerical simulation or I.S.
+EN ISO 13788:2012 Hygrothermal performance of buildina components and building elements - Internal surface temperature to avoid critical surface humidity and interstitial condensation Calculation methods[47] must be considered.